 - Landis+Gyr (Switzerland) in the $2.3 billion acquisition by Toshiba Corporation;

 - Manulife Financial Corporation (Canada) in the sale of its Life Retrocession business to Pacific Life Insurance;

-- the U.S. Department of Energy in its guarantee of approximately $1.24 billion of federal loans to High Plains Ranch II, LLC (a subsidiary of NRG Energy Inc.) for the construction of the California Valley Solar Ranch project, a 250MW solar photovoltaic electricity generation facility, located in San Luis Obispo County, California;
+- the U.S. Department of Energy in its guarantee of $1.24 billion of federal loans to High Plains Ranch II, LLC (a subsidiary of NRG Energy Inc.) for the construction of the California Valley Solar Ranch project, a 250MW solar photovoltaic electricity generation facility, located in San Luis Obispo County, California;

-- Burger King Holdings, Inc. in its approximately $4 billion acquisition by 3G Capital Management, a private equity firm backed by Brazilian investors.
+- Burger King Holdings, Inc. in its $4 billion acquisition by 3G Capital Management, a private equity firm backed by Brazilian investors.
 This deal was named 2010 “Private Equity Deal of the Year” by Investment Dealers’ Digest, International Financial Law Review and The Deal; and

 J.D., Columbia University School of Law, 1990